-Pressure is usually defined as the amount of force that is applied to a certain area.
-Pressure is a physical quantity and mostly expressed as formula p = F/A where F and A are force per area perpendicular to the surface.
-While we have already discussed everything about pressure in our earlier article, here we will explore the topic of units of pressure.
+Pressure is usually defined as the amount of force applied to a certain area.
+The pressure is a physical quantity mainly expressed as the formula p = F/A, where F and A are force per area perpendicular to the surface.
+While we have already discussed everything about pressure in our earlier article, we will explore the topic of units of pressure.

 We will look at what is the unit of pressure by first learning about the SI system, which is the International System of Units, derived from the metric system.

-Having said that, the SI unit of pressure is Pascal (represented as Pa) which is equal to one newton per square metre (N/m-2 or kg m-1s-2).
+The SI unit of pressure is Pascal (represented as Pa) which is equal to one newton per square metre (N/m2 or kg m-1s-2).
 Interestingly, this name was given in 1971.
 Before that pressure in SI was measured in newtons per square metre.

 The CGS unit of pressure is barye (Ba), equal to 1 dyn·cm−2, or 0.1 Pa.

 You may also want to check out these topics given below!

 There are several other units of pressure such as pounds per square inch and bar, unit of atmospheric pressure is atm, centimetres of water, millimetres of mercury or inches of mercury (used as a unit of blood pressure), torr, MSW and FSW.